 An obvious solution

 I seriously don't get the point of putting this tech into a cane.
-A chest mounted camera system can be worn in a much more comfortable way, isn't being put in a lake or thrown at the ground, and (well hopefully) isn't being run over by people, bikes, or cars.
+A chest mounted camera system can be worn in a much more comfortable way, isn't being put in a lake or thrown at the ground, and (well hopefully) isn't being run over by people, bikes, or cars, or thrown at the ground.
+Okay, if you're in a marshall arts class maybe don't wear your smart chest mount.
 A chest mounted camera system can also be covered and protected by an oversized rain jacket to protect it, or simply turned off and have its battery isolated from the circuits.
 Finally, if a chest mount doesn't work, a head mounted camera might be a solution, but only for some people.
 Some visual disorders cause jerky head movements, especially if the optic nerve is damaged in such a way as to cause the brain to receive fantom signals that the brain interprets as visual signals.
 They aren't useful visual signals, but it can cause certain blind people's heads to jerk around randomly because the brain is trying to get visual information from the eyes based on the bogus info the optic nerve is sending.
 This is why I think a chest mount is better than a head mounted camera, plus the torso is more likely to be pointed in the direction of travel.

 "Is WeWALK suitable for use In rainy weather?

 Heavy or torrential rain will stop your WeWALK from working properly and should be avoided.

 Prolonged or repeated exposure to water or heavy rain must be prevented as it may cause permanent water damage to your WeWALK.

 If you are out with your WeWALK and are caught in heavy rain, you should immediately switch the cane off and cover it to protect it from heavy rain.